-I got into running about 4 years ago.
-I had heard about the NHS couch to 5K programme and in the new year of 2013 after too many Cadbury Roses I was determined to complete the programme.
+I got into running in 2014.
+I had heard about the NHS couch to 5K programme and in the new year after too many Cadbury Roses I was determined to complete the programme.
 I had never enjoyed running, I never had the fitness and stamina to be able to, and the horrors of school bleep tests and cross country in the mud were not exactly encouraging memories.
 In about week six of the programme I did one walk-run session where I realised I was no longer thinking about simply putting one foot in front of the other and breathing and pain, but could think about something else entirely.
 It was getting easier and far more enjoyable and it was so incredibly rewarding to see myself go further week after week.
 After the end of the 10 weeks I completed a 5K, from there a 10K, then made the bold decision of signing up for a half marathon.
 Safe to say by then I was well and truly bitten by the running bug.

 In my final year of university I decided to set my sights on the full marathon distance, I secured an elusive place for the 2015 London Marathon through the university running club but remained absolutely terrified of ever joining in with any of their training sessions.
 Having seen them whizz along the river there was no way I was going to embarrass myself by trying to keep up.
 So I kept plodding along on my own.